Welcome to HTI Consultancy,

 Abraham et al. (2024) Benefits of a digital health technology for elderly nursing home residents.
 A de-novo cost-effectiveness model of a Digital Health Technology to aid in the assessment of toileting and containment care needs.
 PLoS ONE.

-van Lieshout et al. (2024) A cost-utility analysis of cochlear implants for single sided deafness in adults and children in the Netherlands.
+van Lieshout, Abraham et al. (2024) A cost-utility analysis of cochlear implants for single sided deafness in adults and children in the Netherlands.
 PLoS ONE.

 Abraham et al. (2024) A blueprint for HTA capacity building: Lessons learned from Malta.
 International Journal of Technology Assessment in Health Care.

 Abraham & Franken (2023).
 A SWOT analysis of the complex interdependencies of the Maltese reimbursement processes.
-Health Policy OPEN, 4, 1-8.
-Article 100095.
+Health Policy OPEN.

 Our services